gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/146-list-to-dict.md

 * type: code-snippet
 * language: python3.6
 * id: c27c7922-479a-41ca-a400-d3bc984468f4
-* title: convert_array_to_object1.md
+* title: convert_list_to_dict1.md

 ### !question

-Write a function 'transformFirstAndLast' that takes in a list, and returns a dictionary with:
+Write a function 'transform_first_and_last' that takes in a list, and returns a dictionary with:
 1) the first element of the list as the dictionary's key, and
 2) the last element of the list as that key's value.